Using Bepasty’s REST API

 }

-This interface will give you important infos for uploading and downloading files to your bepasty server.
-By now only the MAX_BODY_SIZE will be delivered to you, as no more info is available.
+This interface provides important information for uploading and downloading files to your Bepasty server.
+For now, only MAX_BODY_SIZE is provided, as no more information is available.

 MAX_BODY_SIZE

-The maximum size of a post request’s body.
-This is limited by the webserver and other middleware.
+The maximum size of a POST request body.
+This is limited by the web server and other middleware.
 See the documentation for more information.
 This also gives you the maximum size for the chunked upload.

 MAX_ALLOWED_FILE_SIZE

-The maximum allowed filesize that can be stored on the server.
-Files uploads bigger than this limit will be aborted and the file on the server will be deleted.
+The maximum allowed file size that can be stored on the server.
+File uploads bigger than this limit will be aborted and the file on the server will be deleted.

 Uploading a file